Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 Juni 2025 23.33.12 UTC
+- WIB: Senin, 16 Juni 2025 00.25.26 UTC
-- WITA: Senin, 16 Juni 2025 00.33.12 UTC
+- WITA: Senin, 16 Juni 2025 01.25.26 UTC
-- WIT: Senin, 16 Juni 2025 01.33.12 UTC
+- WIT: Senin, 16 Juni 2025 02.25.26 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: friendship
+Kategori: inspirational